Plsql Developer

 You can also use the SQL Developer tool to export tables as SQL insert statements or CSV files.

-Q14.
-Difference between soft parsing and hard parsing of sql
+Q. What is the difference between soft parsing and hard parsing of SQL?

 Soft parsing is reusing the existing execution plan while hard parsing is generating a new execution plan.